Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 You will need to enter the amount that you are requesting, choose a partner to send the request to, and review the request before confirming it.
 You can also easily split the payment between multiple people by selecting the `Split Bill` option (see [Split request](#split-request) for more details).

-By selecting `Share` when choosing a partner, you will be shown the option to share your own QR code, or to select `Share` again at the bottom of the screen to send the payment request link to someone.
-Both of these options will contain the information that you previously selected for the payment request.

 <center><a href="../../assets/images/app_user_guide/v1.11/payment_request.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/payment_request.png"></a><a href="../../assets/images/app_user_guide/v1.11/split_payment_request_choose_partner.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/split_payment_request_choose_partner.png"></a></center>

-By selecting `Share` when choosing a partner, you will be shown the option to share your own QR code, or to select `Share` again at the bottom of the screen to send the payment request link to someone.
+By selecting `Share` when choosing a partner, you will be shown the option to share your own QR code or to select `Share` again at the bottom of the screen to send the payment request link to someone.
 Both of these options will contain the information that you previously selected for the payment request.

 <center><a href="../../assets/images/app_user_guide/v1.11/share_payment_request.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/share_payment_request.png"></a></center>